ceylon/ceylon.ast/CONTRIBUTING.md

 All code *should* be formatted with the [`ceylon.formatter`](https://github.com/lucaswerkmeister/ceylon.formatter);
 however, as no version of that has been released yet, we won’t enforce this rule for a while :)

+(You can check that you’re only pushing correctly formatted code with [this pre-push Git hook](https://gist.github.com/lucaswerkmeister/08eb5e54db95d17f42b1).)

 We’ll most likely keep the default settings;
 if not, we’ll put the settings in the Ceylon config file, where the formatter will [pick them up automatically](https://github.com/lucaswerkmeister/ceylon.formatter/issues/32), so you don’t need to worry about that.